yoeo/spell-a-number/README.md

 # Spell a number
 Learn how to spell numbers in **French**.

-This software converts the digits of a given number to its the litteral representation.
+This software converts the digits of a given number to its litteral representation.
-All positive, negative integers and decimals are supported.
+All positive, negative integers and decimals numbers are supported.

 ## Output example
 ```